Josh9182/R-Projects/Customer Sales/Analyzing Customer Information.md

 **Starting with the top earners,
 Hydrochloric Acid and Isopropyl Alcohol seem to be the most lucrative and in demand products we supply.
-The total purchase value of our products combined is $6,783,399,917, in total our top earners contribute around 53% of this value.**
+The total purchase value of our products combined is $6,783,399,917.
+In total our top earners contribute to around 53% of this value.**

+**Our mid-earners, Glycol Ethers and Sodium Hydroxide contribute to around 29% of the total purchase value.**

+**Lastly, our low-level earners, which are seen to be Hydrogen Peroxide and Sodium Hypochlorite.
+These products contribute to about 18% of our total purchase value.**

+It's pivotal to keep in mind the demand rate for each product, the significant purchase popularity of our high earners indicates a significant want.
+This is extremely beneficial and matching the stock with the demand is crucial for us to not run into any problems.

+Possible analysis in the future in regard to regional desire could help further our knowledge on where to send and reserve our products.

+Possible marketing strategies, price increase/decrease, calculated discounts, and promotional material can be used to increase sale